Localization for quasi-one-dimensional Dirac operators: Proof of the localization criteria

 The function $\nu$ is a positive linear functional on the space of compactly supported continuous functions.
 By the Riesz-Markov theorem, it can be seen as an integral with respect to some Borel measure on $\R$, which will be denoted by $\nu$ too.
 The integrated density of states is defined on $\R$ by

-We prove that, when the sum of the Lyapunov exponents is Hölder continous, the integrated density of states is Hölder continuous as well: \begin{thm} Let $I$ be a compact interval and $\tilde{I}$ an open interval containing $I$.
-If the sum $\sum_{i=p}^N\gamma_p$ is Hölder continuous on $\tilde{I}$, then there exist $C'>0$ and $\alpha'>0$ such that
+We prove that, when the sum of the Lyapunov exponents is H\"older continous, the integrated density of states is H\"older continuous as well: \begin{thm} Let $I$ be a compact interval and $\tilde{I}$ an open interval containing $I$.
+If the sum $\sum_{i=p}^N\gamma_p$ is H\"older continuous on $\tilde{I}$, then there exist $C'>0$ and $\alpha'>0$ such that

 \end{thm} The proof of Theorem~\ref{thm:reguDOS} is a combination of arguments of~\cite{Z23}, \cite{Bou08} and~\cite{SSB}.
 We give the main steps of it in Section~\ref{sec:reguDOS}.

 The previous results will enable us to prove Anderson and dynamical localization for random Dirac operators, under the hypotheses of Theorem~\ref{thm:loc_criterion1} or~\ref{thm:loc_criterion2}.
 We use a method called \emph{bootstrap multiscale analysis}, which has been developed by Germinet and Klein in \cite{GKbootstrap} for a large class of operators.
 We present it in detail in Section~\ref{subsec:MSA}.
 In Sections~\ref{subsec:wegner} and~\ref{subsec:ILSE}, we explain how we get the conditions needed for the multiscale analysis from what we have proved before.